millsp/ts-toolbelt/README.md

 ## 📜 About

+<h3 align="center">❝squash your bugs before they even exist❞</h3>

 **ts-toolbelt** is a **type library** that provides simple ways to **update**, **change**, and **compute** TypeScript types.

+**If one of your goals is to prevent bugs by focusing on your types, this library is made for you!**

 With its programmatic API, you can write type-safe software more **easily** and in **less time** than you do today.